silk-framework/silk/README.md

 ## Running the Silk Workbench as docker container

 - Build or pull the latest docker image:
-  - Build the docker image with: `docker build -t silkframework/silk-workbench:latest .` (This maybe take some minutes)
+  - Build the docker image with:
+    ```
+    sbt universal:packageZipTarball
+    docker build -t silkframework/silk-workbench:latest .
+    ```
+    (This maybe take some minutes)
   - Pull the docker image via: docker pull silkframework/silk-workbench
 - Run the docker container with: `docker run -d --name silk-workbench -p 80:80 silkframework/silk-workbench:latest`
 - In your browser, navigate to 'http://DOCKER_HOST:80'